Changissnz/selfinterest/README.md

 the variable ways of spottiness and totality, with respect to consistency of effect from causes identical in principle to that described by the artificial axiom, by "social creatures", human beings.

+## More on philosophies of self-interest #43

+The artificial axiom is not always probabilistic in effect.
+For the clarity of distinction between what is inevitable as is, and what can become a consistency very much identical to the inevitable by the will for action fitting to the effect from the cause specified by the artificial axiom, the artificial axiom is identified as "artificial", natural so much as there is consistency in the use.
+The artificial axiom, in its lone existence, is clearly a disconnected metaphysical body of meaning.
+But the artificial axiom in practice, in constructs built using many artificial axioms in specific arrangements, how the instantiation of one axiom naturally leads way to the instantiation of another axiom in aspects such as conditional defense and necessary amplification, becomes ever more important in situations where the relevant axioms of natural law become subject to the ruling construct comprised of artificial axioms.
+These particular situations, tighty controlled by certain sentient beings, make the appearance and additionally the effect very convincing demonstration of the determinism by use of artificial axiom.
+For an axiom of natural law to "be subject to" an artificial axiom, a capable life form, technically one or more sentient beings have a virtually entire control over the instantiation of the axiom.
+The corresponding artificial axiom for this axiom of natural law consists of statements on the instantiation of the axiom.
+For example, only specific causes specified by the artificial axiom can produce the effect of instantiating the axiom.
+This implies that the mechanisms by which to instantiate the axiom are regulated by one or more sentient beings, whose rule over the mechanism is the artificial axiom.
+Capably obeying the instruction of the artificial axiom does indeed send deterministic impressions to observers, brought into consequence not from the indiscriminate axiom, instead from the will of accepting the artificial axiom as a rule of behavior to such a degree for there to be no measurable doubt, hesitation, or failure to do the part (the effect from the occurred cause) on the treatment of the artificial axiom.
+Artificial axioms manifest themselves in many common ways for societies.
+A person's job salary is fixed within a span of values, so that there is no way for them to afford anything exceeding the possible span of monetary value, without that person having to obtain money from causes not their job.
+The capability to purchase something, such as a service, allows one to improve their material belongings or their physical state of existence, such improvements clearly measurable by applying metrics of axioms.
+The necessary sustenance of food for the physical well-being of a person, possibly denied to them through the successful implementation of the artificial axiom connected to a regulated axiom, under the reign of particular sentient beings capable of instantiating the axiom at their own command.
+The notion of control is purely logical with respect to machines invented and produced by human beings.
+The machines can be analyzed to a relative completeness in understanding by the physical attributes, thus measurable by one or more of the basic five senses or through a device that can relay precise measures back to the five senses, predominantly taking the form of the sentient being's vision capturing the information of quantity and visual.
+Due to this understanding of the machine made by human beings, the machine used that breaks could be logically analyzed according to the direction of reversing the construction, the breakdown of the machine into relevant constituents interconnected for the functioning of the machine, with the interconnections themselves being culprits for the machine's failure.
+The human being, capable of logical reasoning appropriate for this machine, would have no deterrents in their way of correctly detailing the machine's issues.
+But on the matter of the human being accurately relaying the machine's issues to others, that is something that can be answered only with the knowledge of that human being's self-interest in relation to the machine and its issues, such as financial and political motives.
+Distribution of reasoning on the logical, thus arriving at answers unquestionable without deception or ignorance at play, to others is at the mercy of the self-interests of those with knowledge of that reasoning.
+But the knowledge of the cause for a machine's failure is not always able to be known, and this does spell limits on that of reasoning where information is missing or distorted; the causality is not just one causality chain but many, or the causality is conceptually a network of convoluted, changeable, and unpredictable layout in effects.
+One can see the limitations of reasoning on artificial intelligence programs, if capable of decisions past the monitoring in path-like and arithmetic-like patterns by a human being.
+The common automobile, on the other hand, being constructed for the predominant purpose of efficient spatial locomotion, with additional amenities coming later past the inventions that birthed it, is much simpler to analyze for fault: there are less causality chains, less possible outputs from the automobile independent from its surroundings changeable through its locomotion.
+The limitation of reasoning on advanced artificial intelligence programs serves as an effective analogy for the limitation of understanding the human being's internalist mechanisms, intangible and not readily measurable through the outward expression of convenience and opportunity,